esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 positron emmision tomography(PET+) and microscopy.
-Although there are tendancies to use certain technologies, or modalities to awnser certain clinical questions, many modalities may provide information of interest.
+Although there are tendancies to use certain technologies, or modalities to awnser certain clinical questions, many modalities may provide information of interest in terms of research questions.
+In order to work with digital images at scale we need to use computing.
 We will recieve imaging in certain kinds of files.
-For example an X-ray will usually be kept at the hospital in DICOM format, but the image itself, the 2D arrays will be a JPEG inside the DICOM.
+For example an X-ray will usually be kept at the hospital in DICOM format, but the image itself, the 2D arrays will be in a JPEG inside the DICOM.
-Understanding both the kinds of files we are dealing with and how the images inside them were generated can help us approach them computationally.
+Understanding all the kinds of files we are dealing with and how the images inside them were generated can help us approach them computationally.

-We can think of medical images as signals.
+Conceptually, we can think of medical images as signals.
 These signals need various kinds of processing before they are 'readable' to humans or many of the algorithms we write.

 Historically X-rays were the first common form of medical imaging.
 The diagram below should help you visualize how they are made.
 The signal from an X-ray generator crosses the subject.
 Some tissues attenuate the radiation more than others.
 The signal is captured by an X-ray detector.